audiolabs/APSRR-2016/Ssenyonga-Huang/report.md

 ### Installation

-Use at least MATLAB_R2012b
+Would recommend at least MATLAB_R2012b mainly because of audioread.

 ### Download Dataset and preprocess data

 Execute download.sh.
+Note that incase you already have unrar, you can omit the line installing unrar on your system.
+Refer to download.sh!

 ### Process results